August 6, 2015

 Instead of writing your own solicitation letters, you can gain access to previously prepared materials by professionals that will ensure your success.

 What’s the point in trying every trick in the book, if you have no idea how well each tactic fares.
-The solution is simple – Start tracking your successes (or failures.)
+The solution is simple – Start tracking your successes (or failures) for your fundraising add book.
 When you establish a good benchmark system, it will provide you with the means to measure your progress, praise yourself for things you are doing well and fix things that are not going according to plan.

 It might be something very simple.
 For example, set up a target amount of ad money earned in a period of three months.
 Or, you can aim to have a certain percentage of your ad space “reserved” by the end of said period, say 80%.
 In any case, it will provide you with the vision to push forward and figure out what to do next if something does not bring the desired results.